ncssar/gpsio/README.md

 ## GPSIO Architecture
 GPSIO requires multiple parts to all be working together.
 See the installation details below.
 1. Extension - The GPSIO browser extension allows the web page to commuicate with the host.
-2. Host - The extension uses 'Native Messaging' to talk with the 'host' program, which runs on the same computer as the web browser.
+2. Host - Browser extensions are not capable of talking to hardware devices.
+The host is a separate program, running on the same computer as the web browser, that talks with GPS devices.
+The extension uses 'Native Messaging' to talk with the host.
 You can read about Native Messaging online.
-The host program is written in Python, but is compiled to an executable file so that a complete Python installation is no longer needed.
+The host is written in Python, but no separate Python installation is needed, since the official 'embeddable' Python package is a part of the GPSIO installation.
 3. GPSBabel - The host, in turn, may call GPSBabel to talk with the GPS device, and to organize imported data.
 4. Garmin USB Drivers - For older devices, the Garmin USB Drivers are necessary to allow the GPS device to work with the computer.